 southern Maryland (many Piscataway and members of related groups, however, remained behind).
 Despite English aggression in dispossessing the Indians of their land, the Maryland government desired to keep the Indians within the colony's boundaries.
-Many of the Piscataway led by the tayac (leader) accepted the offer to remain in the colony but chose to live on the island at a considerable distance Visitors sent to the island described a fortification measuring "fifty or sixty yards square" with "cabins" located both inside (18) and outside (9) the fort walls.
-Although the term "cabins," might bring to mind small, square log structures, cabins was a term often used to describe Indian houses and could refer to a structure erected in a traditional or familiar fashion.
+Many of the Piscataway led by the tayac (leader) accepted the offer to remain in the colony but chose to live on the island at a Visitors sent to the island described a fortification measuring "fifty or sixty yards square" with "cabins" located both inside (18) and outside (9) the fort walls.
+Although the term "cabins" might bring to mind small, square log structures, cabin was a term often used to describe Indian houses and could refer to a structure erected in a traditional or familiar fashion.
 Indeed, a 1707 map of the Upper Potomac drafted by a German-born Swiss explorer